• fr

 The gallery

-White Cube’s exhibition programme extends across locations in London, Hong Kong, Paris, New York, West Palm Beach and online.
-Since its inception in 1993, the gallery has exhibited the work of many of the world’s most highly acclaimed contemporary artists.
+White Cube’s exhibition programme extends across locations in London, Hong Kong, Paris, New York, Seoul and online.
+Since its inception in 1993, the gallery has exhibited the work of many of the world’s most highly acclaimed contemporary

 Gallery artists

-Tunji Adeniyi-Jones, Etel Adnan, Darren Almond, Ellen Altfest, David Altmejd, Michael Armitage, Christine Ay Tjoe, Miroslaw Balka, Georg Baselitz, Bram Bogart, Chuck Close, Julie Curtiss, Tracey Emin, Cerith Wyn Evans, Katharina Fritsch, Theaster Gates, Gilbert & George, Louise Giovanelli, Antony Gormley, Andreas Gursky, David Hammons, Mona Hatoum, Al Held, Damien Hirst, Klára Hosnedlová, Marguerite Humeau, Robert Irwin, Sergej Jensen, Anselm Kiefer, Rachel Kneebone, Imi Knoebel, Liu Wei, Danica Lundy, Ibrahim Mahama, Christian Marclay, Dóra Maurer, Josiah McElheny, Julie Mehretu, Beatriz Milhazes, Harland Miller, Sarah Morris, Bruce Nauman, Isamu Noguchi, Minoru Nomata, Gabriel Orozco, Virginia Overton, Park Seo-Bo, Eddie Peake, Magnus Plessen, Jessica Rankin, Doris Salcedo, Cinga Samson, Ilana Savdie, Raqib Shaw, Haim Steinbach, Takis TARWUK, Fred Tomaselli, Danh Vo, Jeff Wall
+Tunji Adeniyi-Jones, Etel Adnan, Alia Ahmad, Darren Almond, Ellen Altfest, David Altmejd, Michael Armitage, Christine Ay Tjoe, Miroslaw Balka, Georg Baselitz, Bram Bogart, Chuck Close, Julie Curtiss, Lynne Drexler, Tracey Emin, Cerith Wyn Evans, Sara Flores, Katharina Fritsch, Theaster Gate, Gilbert & George, Louise Giovanelli, Antony Gormley, Andreas Gursky, David Hammons, Mona Hatoum, Al Held, Damien Hirst, Klára Hosnedlová, Marguerite Humeau, Richard Hunt, Robert Irwin, Sergej Jensen, Anselm Kiefer, Rachel Kneebone, Imi Knoebel, Liu Wei, Danica Lundy, Ibrahim Mahama, Christian Marclay, Yoko Matsumoto, Dóra Maurer, Tiona Nekkia McClodden, Josiah McElheny, Julie Mehretu, Beatriz Milhazes, Harland Miller, Sarah Morris, Bruce Nauman, Isamu Noguchi, Minoru Nomata, Gabriel Orozco, Virginia Overton, Lygia Pape, Park Seo-Bo, Eddie Peake, Howardena Pindell, Magnus Plessen, Jessica Rankin, Marina Rheingantz, Doris Salcedo, Cinga Samson, Ilana Savdie, Raqib Shaw, Haim Steinbach, Takis, TARWUK, Fred Tomaselli, Danh Vo, Jeff Wall, Léon Wuidar

 In the thematic « Contemporary Art »